-A brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted - or - if they have moved - live within 2 miles of the school, or have moved to a property that is nearer to the school than the previous property as defined by the 'Distance' criterion' (below).
+A brother or sister in the same school at the time of entry where the family continues to live at the same address as when the sibling was admitted - or - if they have moved - live within 2 miles of Rusthall St Paul's, or have moved to a property that is nearer to Rusthall St Paul's than the previous property as defined by the 'Distance' criterion' (below).
 In this context brother or sister means children who live as brother and sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters.